 - “Clinical Outcomes in a Primary Care Practice Within a Center for Health Equity.”
 2015.

 - “Race, Mental Illness and Premature Mortality: Double Jeopardy?”
 2011.

-- Piatt, Elizabeth, Mark Munetz and Christian Ritter.
+- “An Examination of Premature Mortality Among Decedents With Serious Mental Illness and Those in the General Population.”
 2010.
-“An Examination of Premature Mortality Among Decedents with Serious and Persistent Mental Illness and Those in the General Population.”
-Psychiatric Services.
-61: xx-xx.

 - Dr. Piatt has run three half-marathons; sings in the praise band at her church; and teaches an interdisciplinary course, “Stuff White People Do” that is taught in the Cuyahoga Valley National Park.